 RESPECTED HUMAN RIGHTS DEFENDERS WRONGLY ACCUSED AND DETAINED

 Every day, these women and men risk their own safety to defend others.
 They speak out for people’s freedom, they challenge injustices and they fight for everyone in Turkey to be treated fairly.

 They need your help.

-A court in Turkey has just sent several human rights defenders to prison, including Amnesty’s Turkey Director İdil Eser, less than a month after jailing Amnesty's Chair, Taner Kılıç.
+In July, a court in Turkey sent several human rights defenders to prison, including Amnesty’s Turkey Director İdil Eser, less than a month after jailing Amnesty's Chair, Taner Kılıç.
 Turkey has locked these activists up, just when they are needed most: when the independent media has been silenced, speaking out comes at a high cost and people are living in fear.
 Every day that they are detained, the people they speak up for are left vulnerable to the government’s ongoing crackdown on freedoms.

 None of them has done anything wrong.
 Taner was wrongly accused - and now charged - of “membership of the Fethullah Gülen Terrorist Organization”, while İdil and the others have been imprisoned and accused of the unfounded suspicion of “committing a crime in the name of a terrorist organization”.
 These ridiculous and baseless accusations have now led to charges.
 Some activists who were releasedon bail, have now been ordered back to prison in what is a cruel and retrograde step by Turkish authorities.

 The Turkish authorities must immediately release all detainees, and stop the witch-hunt against all 11 human rights defenders.